 At meetings where sufficient officials are available so that more than one Referee is appointed for the races, it is strongly recommended that one of them is appointed as the Start Referee.
-To be clear the Start Referee in such circumstances should exercise all the powers of the Referee in relation to the start and is not required to report to or act through any other track Referee when doing so.
+To be clear, the Start Referee in such circumstances should exercise all the powers of the Referee in relation to the start and is not required to report to or act through any other Running and Race Walking Events Referee when doing so.